vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 }
 {% endhighlight %}

-Note: If you want to return a table instead, then use `CustomListObjectElementCollection`, like our `PrintMyTableToLog` function.
+Note: If you want to return a table instead, then use `CustomListObjectElementCollection`, like in our `PrintMyTableToLog` function.

 ### Define the function